JuliaLang/julia/README.md

 end
 ```

-As you can tell, the code is quite clear, and should feel familiar to anyone who has programmed in other mathematical languages.
+As you can see, the code is quite clear, and should feel familiar to anyone who has programmed in other mathematical languages.
-Although C++ still beats Julia in the random matrix statistics benchmark a factor of four, consider how much clearer and cleaner this code is than [the C++ implementation](https://github.com/JuliaLang/julia/blob/master/test/perf.cc#L136).
+Although C++ beats Julia in the random matrix statistics benchmark a factor of four, consider how much smaller and simpler this code is than [the C++ implementation](https://github.com/JuliaLang/julia/blob/master/test/perf.cc#L136).
+Moreover, we plan to close this performance gap in the future, but retain the clarity and simplicity of the high-level Julia code.
-Julia allows you to range from fast native low-level loop and vector code, to very high-level programming that sacrifices a relatively small amount of performance but allows you to write complex algorithms easily.
+By design, Julia allows you to range from fast native low-level loop and vector code, up to very high-level programming style, sacrificing some performance, but gaining the ability to express very complex algorithms easily.
-This continuous spectrum of programming levels is a hallmark of Julia programming in general and is very much an intentional design feature of the language.
+This continuous spectrum of programming levels is a hallmark of the Julia approach to programming and is very much an intentional feature of the language.

 ### Designed for Parallelism & Cloud Computing